Last Updated on

 - Take a boat trip down the Seine

-You’ll be familiar with Paris for its 324m high landmark, the Eiffel Tower, but other great things to do in the city include visiting the museums where you’ll find the Mona Lisa and taking a boat trip down the Seine.
+You’ll be familiar with Paris for being to some of Europe’s most iconic landmarks including the Arc de Triomphe and the 324m high Eiffel Tower.
+But other great things to do in the city include visiting the museums where you’ll find the Mona Lisa and taking a boat trip down the Seine.

 - Get lost in the old town